-On some supercharged Ion models, the hard fuel feed pipe to the engine could crack and leak fuel near the fuel rail.
+On some supercharged Ion models, the hard fuel line to the engine could crack and leak fuel.
 If this happens, there would be an noticeable fuel odor.
 A fuel leak in the presence of an ignition source may result in a fire.
-Dealers will replace the fuel feed pipe assembly.
-The recall began June 9, 2004.
-The GM recall number is 04053.

-Some welds between the passenger side motor rail and bumper bracket of the vehicle do not meet the engineering specification.
-Long term durability of the joint may be reduced and the bumper bracket may separate from the frame, increasing the risk of a crash.
-The GM recall number is 03067.
+Some welds on the passenger side of the vehicle do not meet the engineering specification.
+Long term durability of the joint may be reduced, increasing the risk of a crash.

 Vehicles equipped with 2.2L 4-cylinder engine could develop a fuel leak from the fuel filter.